Why would you cruise on anything other than a Rapido Trimaran?

 The engine and main equipment compartment is located under the saloon.
 It has two bulkheads.

-There are three emergency escape hatches.
-One is located in the forward cabin and the second is in the aft cabin and the third is in the main storage compartment under the cockpit.
+The Rapido 50 and 60 both have three emergency escape hatches located in the forward cabin, aft cabin and in the main storage compartment under the cockpit.
 This storage compartment has been specifically designed as a safe survival area.

 Automatic and portable bilge pumps are provided.